ClickUp vs Trello: Complete Comparison (2026)

 Trello

-- 200+ Power-Ups (unlimited per board on all plans)
+- 200+ Power-Ups (1 per board on Free; unlimited on paid)

 - Atlassian ecosystem (Jira, Confluence)